SmolBig/Korean-Translation-Project/README.md

-This is a work-in-progress project that tinkers with the string table in a rando ROM.

-This particular application centers on a translation to Korean, using the Hangul alphabet.
+This set of projects facilitates the translation of a rando ROM to Korean, using the Hangul alphabet.

-Eventually this will evolve into an application that facilitates translations in general.
+This was an exploratory project.
+I'm planning to develop an application that facilitates translations in general.

-Note that the codebase is currently a mess, and largely undocumented, as the project is still in its exploratory phase.
+Note that the codebase is a mess, and largely undocumented.
+Feel free to ask questions by submitting an issue.